gabrielesala/meccanismo_di_spinta/README.md

 #### Parameters:
-* Dh : Crank Diameter
+* Dm : Crank Diameter
 * Lm : Crank length
 * Lp : Length of the chassis
 * Hp : Width of the piston